What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 (these are the same folks we recommend on our Foot Massage page for foot massage equipment too.
 They are very deserving of their 5 Star Customer Service Rating with Yahoo!
 Great folks!)

+Time For A Little Bit of History.
 What's It All About?

-Foot reflexology is considered a form of natural healing and part of the alternative medicine area.
+Foot reflexology is considered a form of natural healing and part of the alternative medicine field.
 It's been around for a really long time - - almost 5,000 years!
 Since the days of the REALLY Ancient Egyptians!

 In the 'REALLY ANCIENT' mix too are the Oriental practices of shiatsu and acupuncture.
 Even North American Indian Medicine Men appear to have used foot stimulation and manipulation as part of their practice of healing.
 This stuff has been around awhile!